PlayGotm/docs/src/docs/lobby.md

       fetch.sort_max += 1
 ```

-<Anchor id="get-started"></Anchor>

-#### Get started

-Install the plugin from the [AssetLib](https://docs.godotengine.org/en/stable/tutorials/assetlib/using_assetlib.html#in-the-editor) in the Godot Editor and follow its installation instructions.
-The [example project](https://github.com/PlayGotm/Game-Examples/releases/latest/download/Lobbies.-.Fetch.zip) already comes with the plugin installed.

-This example uses [GotmDebug.add_lobby](/docs/api-reference#gotmdebug-add-lobby) to add test lobbies.
-Test lobbies do not appear when you run your game on Gotm.

-<Anchor id="1-create-test-lobby"></Anchor>

-##### 1. Create test lobby
+## Create test lobby

 To try out Gotm's lobby-fetching system you first need lobbies to fetch.
-The plugin lets you create test lobbies that behave as real lobbies.
+GDGotm lets you create test lobbies that behave as real lobbies.
 This makes it quick and easy to try out the system.

-Call [GotmDebug.add_lobby](/docs/api-reference#gotmdebug-add-lobby) to host a lobby without joining it.
+Call `GotmDebug.add_lobby` to host a lobby without joining it.

 ```
 var lobby = GotmDebug.add_lobby()
 lobby.name = "My Test Lobby!"
 ```

 Lobbies are hidden from fetch results by default.
-Make the lobby visible by setting its [hidden](/docs/api-reference#gotmlobby-hidden) property to `false`.
+Make the lobby visible by setting its `hidden` property to `false`.

 ```
 lobby.hidden = false